themihabyte/vocabulary-builder/README.md

 Planned/TODO:

-- Offline‑first caching and better error handling.
+- [ ] Offline caching and better error handling.
-- Export/import deck data.
+- [ ] Export/import deck data.
-- Additional review algorithms (e.g., SM‑2 variants, statistical, machine learning etc) and settings.
+- [ ] Additional review algorithms (e.g., SM‑2 variants, statistical, machine learning etc) and settings.
-- Possibility to have several decks
+- [ ] Possibility to have several decks
+- [ ] Logging

 The codebase is intentionally small and attempted to be organized for clarity and maintainability.